 It’s likely that any firm that has ever emailed a Microsoft Word or Corel WordPerfect document to opposing counsel or clients has unknowingly sent information that is confidential.
 As this ABA chart of various states’ ethics opinions shows, there is ambiguity around the ethics of sending and receiving metadata.
 But clearly, it’s in every firm’s best interests to stay on top of any risks involved, especially for clients.

-Metadata Scrubber: Ways to Minimize the Risks Metadata Presents
+Metadata Scrubber: Ways to Minimize the Risks Metadata Presents through Metadata Cleaning

 What steps should you take?

-If you are sharing documents that need to be edited and returned to you via email, you could use “metadata scrubber” software to remove metadata from Word files before they are sent.
+If you are sharing documents that need to be edited and returned to you via email, you could use “metadata scrubber” software to remove metadata from multiple files before they are sent.
 A number of metadata scrubbers are available, including Metadata Assistant, Out-of-Sight, iScrub, Workshare Protect (my firm’s product), and ezClean.

+Some tools focus on removing only metadata, ensuring that the rest of the document remains intact.
 Before emailing documents outside the firm, you may also want to consider:

 - Switching off “Fast Save” functions when using Microsoft Word, PowerPoint, and Excel.